Wild (2014 film): Plot

 In June 1995, despite a lack of hiking experience, Cheryl Strayed leaves Minneapolis to hike, by herself, 1100 mi of the 2650 mi Pacific Crest Trail.
 During the journey, she reflects on her childhood and memories of her mother, Bobbi, whose death from cancer sent Cheryl into a deep depression that she tried to numb with heroin and anonymous sex.
 After her behavior destroyed her marriage and then led to an abortion, Cheryl resolves to hike the trail to try to rediscover the woman her mother raised her to be.

-Cheryl begins her trek in the Mojave Desert in Southern California with her overstuffed backpack which she nicknames Bruce.
+Cheryl begins her trek in the Mojave Desert in Southern California with her overstuffed backpack which she nicknames Monster.
 On the first night, she discovers she brought the wrong type of fuel for her stove and is therefore unable to eat hot food.
 After a few days of eating only cold food, she meets a farmer named Frank, who takes her back to his farmhouse for a hot shower and a cooked meal, and takes her to get the correct fuel the following morning.

-Further along the trail, Cheryl meets a hiker named Greg, who she agrees to meet up with again at Kennedy Meadows.
+Further along the trail, Cheryl meets a hiker named Greg, whom she agrees to meet up with again at Kennedy Meadows.
 While there, a camper named Ed tells her she's wearing the wrong sized boots and informs her that she can call the shoe company and they'll send the proper size at her next rest stop.
 He also helps her lighten the weight of her backpack.